 Youthful good looks are not dependent on injections or a scalpel.
 It’s a known fact that working out boosts our health and wards off chronic illnesses and diseases—but did you know it helps our skin look younger?
-Research shows that regular exercise is one of the most effective ways to fend off and even reverse the signs of aging, It can help us look and feel decades younger.
+Research shows that regular exercise is one of the most effective ways to fend off and even reverse the signs of aging.
+It helps us look and feel decades younger.
 Your workout can be the number one tool in your anti-aging arsenal.

 What you do is up to you—what’s most important is that you do it regularly.
 Be consistent with your routine and continuously step up the amount you exercise over time.
 If you’re just getting started, go easy—give yourself time to get back in shape.
 Then continue to boost the duration and intensity of your workout and the number of days you do it.

 A good rule is to incorporate all three pillars of training: strength, flexibility and cardiovascular.
 Go walking or jogging, lift weights, do cardio work and try classes that will keep you interested—anything from boxing, dance and spinning to yoga and Pilates.
 It’s good to mix it up as much as possible and try new things—it confuses the muscles and makes them work harder.
-Use fitness hacks to get the job done faster and diversify your workouts.
+Try some of our fitness hacks to get the job done faster and diversify your workouts.

 The Starting Point